 Use the "Response Set Field Prompt" box to enter text that will display to your customers prompting them to select a response set.
 For example, "Select Your Region."
 Click "Save" after you've entered your text.

 In our example (above) of the Chicago office and Los Angeles office, we might name one of the sets “Chicago.”
 After “Add Set” is clicked, the screen will refresh and available fields will be displayed.
 Enter any data that you want to be pre-filled once a user selects this response set.
 If you do not want a field to be pre-filled, uncheck the box next to it to exclude it from the response set.
 You can also quickly check and uncheck all fields on a single response set by clicking the Check All or Uncheck All buttons.
 The field checkboxes are independent from response set to response set.
 For example, if you wanted a fax number pre-filled for the Chicago office but not for the Los Angeles office, you would uncheck the box next to the fax field for the Los Angeles response set.
 As long as the Chicago response set still had a checkbox next to the fax field, it would be pre-filled, while the Los Angeles fax field would not.

 Click the "Save" button associated with each response set after making entries, then repeat the procedure if you need more response sets.
 When you have completed entering and saving all the response sets you need, click "Commit Changes".

-Importing from Excel - You can also import your response sets in the case that you have a large number to add.
+You can also import your response sets in the case that you have a large number to add.
 First you need to select the "Export to Excel" option.
 This will build an excel file that uses your templates unique fields.
 This template will follow the same prompts you will see when you create a response set manually.
 Complete the fields necessary and then import.
 You can choose to add to the response sets already added to the template or replace all responses sets by either checking or unchecking the box "replace all existing response sets".